The Blank Slate Internet

 systems.
 Carbon management, and the

-management of other elements can be instrumented using a back plate designed
+management of other elements can be instrumented using a back

-for U. S. Customs, but not implemented as yet.
+for U. S. Customs, but not implemented.

-The question of private information, when this information is about commodity
+The question of private information, when this information is about

 use by manufacturing processes, is not the same as the issue of private